David Kenrick / Wilton Consultancy Ltd

 I am a psychoanalytic psychotherapist who trained with the Guild of Psychotherapists.
 I have a particular interest in working with depression and its effect on one's lifestyle and the workplace.
 I am experienced in working with depression, anxiety, stress, attachment difficulties, alcohol/substance/gambling addictions, childhood trauma and sexual abuse, fertility issues and psychosis.

-I am a co-founder of The London Victoria Psychotherapy Network which is now part of the Wilton Consultancy Ltd. We represent a small group of established psychoanalytic and attachment psychotherapists working in Victoria & Westminster in central London.
+I am a co-founder of the Wilton Consultancy Ltd. We represent a small group of established psychoanalytic and attachment psychotherapists working in Victoria & Westminster in central London.

 We offer both long-term psychotherapeutic work and/or short-term periods of counselling.

 Our London practice is within easy reach (under 2 minutes walk) of Victoria tube and mainline train stations.

 We also have referral connections with therapists in Horsham, Brighton, Guildford, Crawley and Croydon.

 Alongside my private practice work, I have many years experience of working in education welfare and therapeutic care for adolescents.

 My training with the Guild of Psychotherapy led to my working with borderline personality disorders and psychosis, and I have a special interest in working with depression and its varied effects on day-to-day life and the workplace.
 Much of my current work is with people from a legal, corporate and media background as well as from the world of social care, education and the Arts.